COURSES

 Topics:

-- Revision of money, prices, size and colours
+• Revision of money, prices, sizes and colours

 Grammar: